 Suggested text for the New Version of the ICAO Spectrum Handbook – Vol. B, Section 6

+Abbreviations

+[Author’s note: It is recognised that when the consolidated document is completed the first occurrence of an abbreviation may not be in this section and hence the first occurrence of an abbreviation where it is spelt out has been highlighted in yellow for ease of identification and potential modification.]

+BER: binary error ratio.

+Bd: Modulation rate

+EPIRB: Emergency position indication radio beacon

+FSK: frequency shifting key.

+ITU: International Telecommunication Union

+MSK: minimum shifting key.

+PSK: phase shift keying.

+QAM: quadrature amplitude modulation

+RR: Radio Regulations

+References

+International Telecommunication Union Radio Regulations

+International Telecommunication Union Recommendations:

+ITU-R.M.1177 Techniques for measurement of unwanted emissions of radar systems

-SM.328 Spectra and bandwidth of emissions
+ITU-R SM.328 Spectra and bandwidth of emissions

+ITU-R SM.329 Unwanted emissions in the spurious domain

+ITU-R SM.331 Noise and sensitivity of receivers

+ITU-R SM.332 Selectivity of receivers

+ITU-R SM.852 Sensitivity of radio receivers for class of emissions F3E

+ITU-R SM.853 Necessary bandwidth

+ITU-R SM.1045 Frequency tolerance of transmitters

+ITU-R SM.1138 Determination of necessary bandwidths including examples for their calculation and associated examples for the designation of emissions

+ITU-R SM.1535 The protection of safety services from unwanted emissions

+ITU-R SM.1539 Variation of the boundary between the out-of-band and spurious domains required for the application of Recommendations ITU-R SM.1541 and ITU-R SM.329

+ITU-R SM.1540 Unwanted emissions in the out-of-band domain falling into adjacent allocated bands

+ITU-R SM.1541 Unwanted emissions in the out-of-band domain

 6.1 Introduction

 Spectrum is a scarce finite resource that is fundamental to the provision of services in various industry sectors such as aviation, broadcasting, radio astronomy and mobile communications.
 It is therefore essential that spectrum is managed and used in an efficient manner and that radio systems are designed to optimise their use of spectrum and avoid causing issues for other radio systems either operating in the same frequency band or adjacent to that frequency band.

-The design and implementation of aviation systems is a fundamental part of the promotion and protection of aeronautical spectrum.
-Since aviation systems are built upon international standards that define and certify performance, spectrum efficiency and protection should be a priority during design and standardization of new and updated aviation systems.
+The design and implementation of aviation systems that are spectrally efficient is a fundamental part of justifying the aviations continued access to sufficient, suitable and appropriately protected spectrum.
+Since aviation systems are built against international agreed standards that define the required level of performance, spectrum efficiency and interference immunity from systems operating within and adjacent to the operational frequency band should be considered as part of the design and standardization of new and updated aviation systems.
 While this may increase the complexity of some system designs, the life cycle cost of inefficient or inflexible spectrum usage can often impact a system’s operation by several orders of magnitudes greater than any savings achieved in the design phase.
-Such design improvements also increase the reliance and efficiency of the systems, supporting aviation safety.
+Such design improvements also increase the reliability and efficiency of the systems, supporting aviation safety.

-To assist the many different standards organizations creating specifications for international aviation systems, the following spectrum guidance is provided to indicate the minimum performance required to conform with the Radio Regulations as well as information on further recommendations made by the ITU-R. Where feasible, designs should further optimise spectral efficiency by exceeding these requirements.
+To assist the many different standards organizations creating specifications for international aviation systems, the following spectrum guidance is provided to indicate the minimum performance required to conform with the Radio Regulations (RR) including recommendations incorporated by reference.
+Additionally, where other International Telecommunication Union (ITU) recommendations contain additional guidance material the relevant content of that material has been included for information and guidance..
+Where feasible, designs should further optimise spectral efficiency by exceeding these requirements.

+It should be noted that there may be regional or national regulations that may impose additional constraints on the definition of the spectral mask.

-6.4 Applicability
+6.2 Applicability